Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 ![miRTrace read length distribution](../images/miRNAseq/mirtrace_read_length.jpeg)

+### Pipeline

+#### Estimated RNA Type Counts

+RSEM quantifies the number of reads derived from miRNA, tRNA, rRNA, lncRNA, miscRNA, scaRNA, snoRNA, and snRNA.
+The "Uknown" category most likely encompasses other small RNAs such as piRNA, siRNA, etc. You can use the button on the top left to toggle between numbers and percentages of reads.

 #### Contamination Check
 This section shows you whether any of your samples might have contaminations from a foreign organism.
 Please know that this only works if the contaminating organism is distantly related to the organism of interest, for example, insect RNA in a human sample.
 It won't detect contaminations from closely related organisms, for example, mouse RNA in human sample.
 In the sample report, all samples are clean.